mjaschen/phpgeo/docs/100_Geometries/index.md

 * [`Polyline`](Polyline)
 * [`Polygon`](Polygon)

-A Coordinate represents a geographic location, i. e. it contains a latitude and a longitude - together with an so called Ellipsoid.
+A Coordinate represents a geographic location, i.e. it contains a latitude and a longitude - together with a so-called Ellipsoid.

 A Line consists of two coordinates, while polylines and polygons are built from two or more coordinates.